sayoojsamuel/breakingbyzantine/README.md

 ## Our Research - Making the impossible possible.
 ![Research-meme](assets/start.jpg)

-You must have atleast read this to continue further:
+You must have atleast read the celebrated **Impossibility Result** to continue further:
 Reaching Agreement in the Presence of Faults, [PSL'80](https://lamport.azurewebsites.net/pubs/reaching.pdf).

 Our research is an imporvement to [The Byzantine Generals Problem - LSP'82](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Byzantine-Generals-Problem.pdf).